KeeevinW/Student-Management-Website/README.md

 </mirror>
 ```
 You can find other Maven mirror repository sites [here](https://blog.csdn.net/qq_38217990/article/details/129257106).
-Last but not least, add Maven to your shell configuration file (~/.zshrc, ~/.bash_profile, etc.) by adding this line
+Last but not least, add Maven to path variable in your shell configuration file (~/.zshrc, ~/.bash_profile, etc.) by adding this line
 ```sh
 export PATH=~/apache-maven/bin:$PATH
 ```